plackyhacker/plackyhacker.github.io/kernel/hevd.md

 ### Driver Setup

-Loading the `HEVD.sys` file into IDA we can locate the `DriverEntry` function and examine the pseudocode (using the menu: View > Open subviews > Genertae psuedocode):
+Loading the `HEVD.sys` file into IDA we can locate the `DriverEntry` function and examine the pseudocode (using the menu: `View > Open subviews > Generate` psuedocode):

 ```c
 __int64 __fastcall DriverEntry(__int64 a1, __int64 a2)